marvinkreis/guut/templates/test_doesnt_detect_mutant_template.md

 The test exited with exit code {{ result.mutant.exitcode }}.
 {% endif %}

+{% if no_asserts and (result.correct.exitcode == 0) and (result.mutant.exitcode == 0) %}
+Your test contains no assertions!
+Add assertions to your test, so that the test fails when executed with the mutant.
+{% endif %}

 Your test did not correctly identify the mutant.
 Remember: Your test needs to pass when executed with the baseline, and fail when executed with the mutant.
-When running the test on the mutant, the test needs to result in

-- a failed assertion or
-- an uncaught exception/error or
-- a timeout.

-If your test doesn't contain assertions, add assertions.
-If the mutant raises an exception/error and your test is catching it, remove the try-except block.
-Adjust your test case{% if not baseline %} or perform more experiments{% endif %}.
+Please adjust your test case{% if not baseline %} or perform more experiments{% endif %}.